Literary Analysis & Composition 1

-Comprehensive English class including intensive writing, grammar,
+Comprehensive English class including intensive writing, grammar, and literature

 Class size: